 Applicants are encouraged to contact the Program Officers by email or phone (see below for more details).
 The contact information and the mechanisms (career development and training awards) they are involved can be found in this link: http://www.niaaa.nih.gov/grant-funding/application-process/niaaa-contacts-training-and-career-awards.
-The NIAAA Program Contact information is also listed in the FOAs issued by NIAAA as well as in other NIH-wide announcements where NIAAA is a participating institute.
-Applicants may seek advice on NIAAA’s program priorities and active funding opportunities announcements (FOA) that are accessible through this link: http://www.niaaa.nih.gov/grant-funding/funding-opportunities.
+The NIAAA Program Contact information is also listed in the NOFOs issued by NIAAA as well as in other NIH-wide announcements where NIAAA is a participating institute.
+Applicants may seek advice on NIAAA’s program priorities and active notice of funding opportunities (NOFO) that are accessible through this link: http://www.niaaa.nih.gov/grant-funding/funding-opportunities.

 Investigators benefit from communications with NIAAA Program Officers throughout many stages of the grant life cycle.
 They may wish to discuss new research findings, ideas for grant proposals, and ask questions about grant reviews.
 Communicating with extramural scientists is also a vital part of the Program Officer’s job.
 Below, we provide suggestions to facilitate communications with your Program Officer.

 - E-mail Program Officer to identify dates and times to talk at length.
 Communicating with investigators is only one part of the Program Officer’s job.
 They also serve on committees, write reports, and attend seminars and symposia.
 Scheduling a time to talk at length will assure that you will get the attention you require.

 - Don’t hesitate to send a reminder e-mail if PO hasn’t responded to initial e-mail after a few days.
 E-mail traffic tends to be very heavy for many Program Officers.

 - Only “cold call” if your question is very simple or you need a quick confirmation.
 You may be placing your call 5 minutes before the Program Officer is due at a meeting.